 Before you place the seeds, though, put your growing trays in a warm, shady place so the soil gets up to the proper temperature.
 You can secure a plastic bag over them to lock in warmth as well.

-Place the seeds
+Place the bamboo seeds in the soil

 The germination period for bamboo seeds is a maximum of 30 days.
 If any seeds haven’t sprouted at the 30-day mark, they likely weren’t viable.
 You could, however, start to see sprouts in as little as 10 days.
-As your bamboo seedlings grow, make sure none of the leaves touch the plastic that’s covering the growing tray, as those leaves will rot and likely kill the growing plant.
+As your bamboo seedlings grow, make sure none of the leaves touch the plastic that’s covering the growing tray, as those leaves will rot and likely kill the tiny, growing plant.

-- Use a high-quality potting soil that’s half small-bark chip mulch, as this will ensure adequate drainage.
+- Use a high-quality potting soil that’s half small-bark chip mulch as this will ensure adequate drainage.

 - Plant the seedling so that its neck is at the surface of the soil.